 Bringing our clients innovative digital solutions is the core of our purpose as a sales team at OptimizeRx.
 When we had the opportunity to participate in the first annual #Innovate4Outcomes, I jumped on it knowing that it would be a rare and unique event that brought thought leaders from every corner of the industry together.
 Being in the digital room with these thought leaders to discuss the exact issues we try to solve was invaluable and I was able to learn so much from them.

-To access savings card/education forms from manufacturers, clinicians must leave the EHR to go to the manufacturer website.
+- To access savings card/education forms from manufacturers, clinicians must leave the EHR to go to the manufacturer's website.

-Upon a clinician initializing the program, a patient must opt-in to education or text program.
+- Upon a clinician initializing the program, a patient must opt-in to the education or text program.

 On average, physicians spend six hours a day in their EHR and have extremely limited time with patients and between appointments.
 Time is a rarity in their days, so anything that causes them to leave the EHR is almost not a plausible option within an appointment block.